MicrosoftDocs/msteams-docs/msteams-platform/toolkit/TeamsFx-collaboration.md

 # Collaborate on Teams project using Teams Toolkit

-Multiple developers can work together to debug, provision and deploy for the same TeamsFx project, but it requires manually setting the right permissions of Teams App and AAD App.Teams Toolkit now supports collaboration feature to allow a developer (project owner) to invite other developers (collaborators) to the TeamsFx project to debug, provision, and deploy the same TeamsFx project.
+Multiple developers can work together to debug, provision and deploy for the same TeamsFx project, but it requires manually setting the right permissions of Teams App and AAD App.Teams Toolkit supports collaboration feature to allow  developers and project owner to invite other developers or collaborators to the TeamsFx project to debug, provision, and deploy the same TeamsFx project.

 ## Prerequisites